collective-soundworks/soundworks/README.md

 *Soundworks* is a Javascript framework that enables artists and developers to create collaborative music performances where a group of participants distributed in space use their smartphones to generate sound and light through touch and motion.

-The framework is modular to make it easy to implement different performance scenarios, using a server / client architecture supported by `Node.js` and `socket.io`: the boilerplate provided allows anyone to bootstrap a scenario for *Soundworks* and focus on its audiovisual and interaction design instead of the infrastructure.
+The framework is modular to make it easy to implement different performance scenarios, using a server / client architecture supported by `Node.js` and Web Sockets: the boilerplate provided allows anyone to bootstrap a scenario for *Soundworks* and focus on its audiovisual and interaction design instead of the infrastructure.

 ### Server / client architecture

-In order to connect the smartphones with each other, *Soundworks* implements a server / client architecture using a `Node.js` server and the `socket.io` library to pass messages between the server and the clients.
+In order to connect the smartphones with each other, *Soundworks* implements a server / client architecture using a `Node.js` server and Web Sockets to pass messages between the server and the clients (currently with the `socket.io` library).

 The word “client” represents any entity that connects to the server.
 For instance, this can be:

 - The smartphone of a player who takes part in the collaborative performance (we would refer to this type of client as a `player`);
 - A laptop that provides an interface for the artist to control some parameters of the performance in real time (we would refer to this type of client as `conductor`);
 - A computer that controls the sound and light effects in the room in sync with the players' performance, such as lasers, a global visualization or ambient sounds on external loudspeakers (we would refer to this type of client as `env`, standing for “environment”).

-### A *Soundworks* scenario is made of a succession of modules
+### A *Soundworks* scenario is exclusively made of modules

-A scenario built with *Soundworks* consists in a succession of modules, each of them corresponding to one step of the scenario.
+A scenario built with *Soundworks* consists in a succession and combination of modules, each of them corresponding to one step of the scenario.
 Each module has a `.start()` and a `.done()` method: we launch the process corresponding to that module by calling the method `.start()`, and we call the method `.done()` when the duty of the module is done.

 As an example, let's say that a scenario works as follows when a `player` connects to the server:

 - The player gets a `welcome` message (*e.g.* “Welcome to the performance!”).
 When the player clicks on the screen…

-- … the player receives some `placement` instructions while in the meantime, the smartphone has to `sync` its clock with the server.
+- … the player receives some `checkin` instructions while in the meantime, the smartphone has to `sync` its clock with the server.
 Finally, when these are done…
 - … the player joins the `performance`.

 Each of these steps corresponds to a module.
 Thus, on the client side, this scenario would be implemented as follows.